samizzo/pixie/README.md

 This will generate an executable `pixie_demo`.

-For macOS Pixie requires the `CoreGraphics` and `AppKit` frameworks.
+On macOS Pixie requires the `CoreGraphics` and `AppKit` frameworks.

 ### API